sayanghosh75/multitier-vpc-bastion-host/README.md

 # Example VPC with SSH access and Bastion Host for Redhat Ansible

+NOTE: This README has not been updated since copying from the IBM Cloud Tutorials source

 This Terraform example for IBM Cloud Schematics illustrates how to deploy an IBM Cloud Gen2 VPC with a bastion host to provide secure remote SSH access.
 The intended usage is for remote software